gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

 ## Introduction

-The Qilin ransomware group (aka Agenda) was discovered in 2022, targeting enterprise systems including Windows, Linux and ESXi environments.
+The Qilin ransomware group (aka Agenda) was discovered in 2022, targeting enterprise systems including Windows, Linux, ESXi and BSD environments.
 They use different languages like C/C++, Rust and Go.
 Since ESXi is widely used in enterprise and cloud setups as a hypervisor, attacking it can cause a lot of damage quickly, making it easier to demand a ransom.
 You can find more details about them in this [detailed post](https://www.group-ib.com/blog/qilin-ransomware/).

-In this post we will dive into reverse engineering a sample uploaded to [MalwareBazaar](https://bazaar.abuse.ch/browse.php?search=signature%3Aqilin).
-We will stick to static analysis since Broadcom [ditched the free version of ESXi](https://knowledge.broadcom.com/external/article?legacyId=2107518).
+In this post we will dive into reverse engineering a sample uploaded to [MalwareBazaar](https://bazaar.abuse.ch/browse.php?search=signature%3Aqilin) which as we will see later supports Linux, ESXi and BSD.
+Since Broadcom [ditched the free version of ESXi](https://knowledge.broadcom.com/external/article?legacyId=2107518) we will stick to static analysis and dynamic analysis under Linux.

 ## Executive summary

-This Qilin ransomware variant is an advanced threat targeting ESXi, capable of encrypting large amounts of data through multi-threading and recursive file traversal.
-It executes ESXi commands to kill VMs and remove snapshots, ensuring that files are unlocked for encryption.
+This Qilin ransomware variant is an advanced threat targeting Linux, ESXi and BSD, capable of encrypting large amounts of data through multi-threading and recursive file traversal.
+It detects the host OS and in the case of ESXi it not only encrypts files but also executes commands to kill VMs and remove snapshots, ensuring that files are unlocked for encryption.
 The malware is highly configurable, parsing a range of command-line options for settings like paths, encryption delays and file exclusions.
 It uses 4096-bit RSA encryption via OpenSSL.
 The binary shows a clear intent to adapt to different environments and maximize damage, making it a serious threat.

 ## Detailed analysis